Signal-K/manuscript/07 Development/Sprints/UI Cleanup sprint.md

 > There should be an interface design sketched out for what the long-term UI could look like (imagine a 2d Minecraft forge design).
 Additionally, we will also create a related ticket for a card gallery/carousel for the components - SGV2-65

+## Mission 4 -> Camera structure
+1. Layout needs to be updated so that the images aren't so large; i.e. are containerised
+2. Need to implement the proper narrative structure for "observation network" (maybe a view of your telescope structures across the planet/anomaly setting)

 ```